 The story of My Hero Academia focuses on Deku, a quirkless teenager in a world where everyone has superpowers or special abilities.
 This breaks his heart because he has dreamed of becoming a hero since he was a kid, the same as the person he admires the most – All Might, the greatest hero of all time.

-After trying to save his childhood friend and bully, Katsuki Bakugo, from a villain attack, he catches the interest of All Might himself.
-After the ordeal is solved, the hero tells him he will become his mentor and guide him on the path of becoming his successor and the greatest hero there is.
+When trying to save his childhood friend and bully, Katsuki Bakugo, from a villain attack, he catches the interest of All Might himself.
+After the ordeal is solved, the hero tells him he will become his mentor and guide him on becoming his successor and the greatest hero.

 15. One Piece by Eiichiro Oda

-One of the most admired series and one of the longest titles in the world of manga, One Piece might not seem like the best manga for beginners at first glance.
+One Piece is one of the most admired series and one of the longest titles in the world of manga, but it might not seem like the best manga for beginners at first glance.

 As an introduction to the series, the title revolves around Monkey D. Luffy, a young man who wants to become the pirate king.
 Yet, this can only be achieved by finding the “One Piece,” the treasure left by the first and last pirate king, Gol D. Roger.

-As a man made out of rubber due to eating a devil fruit, Luffy can fight with a unique style.
-He will become friends with other characters and eventually fight even more unique enemies while remaining true to himself in his search to find Roger’s legacy.
+As a man made out of rubber from eating a devil fruit, Luffy can fight with a unique style.
+He will become friends with other characters and eventually fight even more unique enemies while remaining true to himself in searching for Roger’s legacy.

 16. Uzaki-chan Wants to Hang Out! by Take

-If you are just starting your manga reading journey, it’s a good idea to pick up a title that’s a light read.
-And so, consider reading Uzaki-chan Wants to Hang Out, which is one of the best manga for beginners to read!
+If you are starting your manga reading journey, it’s a good idea to pick up a title that’s a light read.
+And so, consider reading Uzaki-chan Wants to Hang Out, which is one of the best manga for beginners!

-This manga is a slice-of-life story with tons of comedy involved because no matter what Uzaki and Sakurai are up to, most of their encounters often lead to misleading situations that are just hilarious!
+This manga is a slice-of-life story with tons of comedy.
+No matter what Uzaki and Sakurai are up to, their encounters often lead to misleading situations that are just hilarious!

 17. Bakuman by Tsugumi Ohba & Takeshi Obata

 Bakuman is a series I recommend to people who like complex stories that tackle real issues.
-It comes from the hands of Tsugumi Ohba and Takeshi Obata, the authors of Death Note.
+It is written by Tsugumi Ohba and Takeshi Obata, the authors of Death Note.

 In this particular case, it is heavily recommended for those interested in the world of art, comics, manga, or content creation.
 It showcases how harsh the manga industry can be, which is something that many other fields can share.